Fall in Love All Over Again

 Ask your spouse these questions:

-Those are just some suggestions for questions to help spark conversation.
-Use your and your spouse’s language along with the standard methods of communication you’re used to if it helps make you more comfortable — but have these conversations.
+Those are just some suggestions for sparking conversation.
+Use your own words if it makes you more comfortable — but have these conversations.
 You don’t know what you don’t know, so talk about it.
-Bring it to the light.
+Bring the answers to these questions out into the light.

 How Do We Start?

-If you noticed, all three suggestions work very well together.
-It doesn’t have to necessarily be in order.
+If you noticed, all three suggestions work very well together, and they don’t have to be done in order.

 Schedule a date night (do things together).